lucyinthesky2111/the-one-with-all-the-questions/assets/docs/README.md

     * BOTH CREATIVE COMMONS
   * [Noun Project](https://thenounproject.com/) - was used to source the ['Friends Icons Set' by created by Amelia Detwiler](https://thenounproject.com/browse/collection-icon/friends-30104/).
 All icons from the collection were used in the site.
   * [Tinify](https://tinypng.com/) – was used to optimise all images.
-  * [Canva](https://www.canva.com/) – was used to remove the background from the logo.
+  * [Canva](https://www.canva.com/) – was used to remove the background from images, and to crop all images to the desired aspect ratio.
   * [Favicon.io](https://favicon.io/) – was used to generate the site’s favicon.
   * [Techsini](https://techsini.com/multi-mockup/) – was used to generate a mockup of the homepage on various screen sizes.
   * [Coolors](https://coolors.co/) – was used to generate the site’s colour scheme.